-Each step of the transition slowly progresses dogs to a balanced raw diet.
-The first step of the raw feeding transition includes simple ingredients not to overwhelm the pet parent and the dog during the switch of processed food to fresh food.
+Each step of the transition slowly progresses adult dogs to a raw diet.
+The first step of the raw feeding transition includes simple ingredients so as not to overwhelm the pet parent and the dog during the switch of processed food to fresh food.

-Simple meals are encouraged to feed dogs when beginning the raw feeding transition.
-It is best not to add too many ingredients to the diet in the first step of the transition.
+Simple meals are encouraged when beginning the raw feeding transition.
+It is recommended to avoid adding too many new ingredients to the diet during the transition.

 Select lean, white meat proteins to feed as muscle meat.

-Fiber-based vegetables helps with the transition to fresh food by regulating stool.
+Including fiber-based vegetables will help with the transition to fresh food by regulating stool.

 The Beginning of the Raw Transition

 The first step of the raw feeding transition does not match BARF or PMR model ratios because organs are not fed.
-Some dogs require more bone to maintain firm and consistent stool in comparison to others.
-The following ratios are starting guidelines, not rules, and should be modified for each dog’s individual needs.
+Some dogs require more bone in comparison to others to maintain firm and consistent stool in the beginning.
+The following ratios are starting guidelines not rules, and should be modified for each dog’s individual needs.

 Small Dog Meal Example